THeZoNE-007/Sem-6-College-Repo/CN-S/2025-01-30/ReadMe.md

 ---

 ### **Entering Privileged EXEC Mode as a Guest User:**
-- It's related to telnet part, just for show only, not part of objective.
+- It's related to telnet part, just to know, not part of report.

 #### **Router configuration:**
 - We navigate to CLI of Router.